uts-magic-lab/pyride_pr2/README.md

 ##Compile source code
 ###Prerequisites
 PyRIDE on ROS/PR2 uses the standard catkin build system.
-It requires a full PR2 Hydro installation on a Ubuntu linux system.
+It requires a full PR2 Hydro installation on a Ubuntu Linux system.
 In particular, make sure you have the following packages installed on your system:

 * ros-hydro-moveit-resources